rsuharta/Docker_UnitTest/UsingDockerCompose/readme.md

 ```

 Note: to avoid "The TAG variable is not set.
-Defaulting to a blank string" message, please append "TAG=[someversion]" in front of the docker command, e.g. TAG=1.2.3.4 docker-compose -f docker-compose.yml run --rm unittests.
+Defaulting to a blank string" message, please append "TAG=[someversion]" in front of the docker command, e.g. TAG=1.2.3.4 docker-compose -f docker-compose.yml build app.
 The "TAG" is only required when docker-compose build the app service.

 # Docker Ignore